Eco Church

 Since September 2016 we have been working to make our church more environmentally friendly and to encourage our congregation and local community to reduce their carbon footprint.

-We have a theme for each month and an ‘Action for the week’ is published in our Newsletter and on our Facebook page.
+We have a theme for each month and an ‘Action for the week’ published in our Newsletter and on our Facebook page.
 See all our actions for the current month.
+The themes and actions are also displayed on the Eco Poster in church.

 WORSHIP AND TEACHING